Changsuk-Choi/Terragrunt-Config/README.md

     + Terragrunt: terragrunt file **rename** to 'terragrunt.exe'
     + This path is used as an example.
 However, you can also the Terraform executable to any other location in your local system.
 &nbsp;
-- Update path
-  Update the path environment variable to include the folder where your Terraform executable is located.
+- Update path: Update the path environment variable to include the folder where your Terraform executable is located.
     + Command Line
       - Run Powershell as Administrator
         ```powershell